mhutter/mhu.dev/content/posts/2021-03-01-kubernetes-resource-management.md

 ---

-### kube-scheduler
+### `kube-scheduler`

 Whenever kube-scheduler sees a new Pod that is not assigned to a Node (indicated by the fact that the Pod's `.spec.nodeName` is not set), it assigns the Pod to a Node in two phases:

 Filtering
 : During this phase, the scheduler determines which nodes are eligible for the Pod to be scheduled on.
 In the beginning, all nodes are candidates.
-The scheduler then applies various filter plugins, for example = Does the Node fit the Pods `nodeSelector`?
+The scheduler then applies various filter plugins, for example: Does the Node fit the Pods `nodeSelector`?
 Has the Node sufficient resources available?
 Has the Node any taints that are not tolerated by the pod?
 Is the Node marked as unschedulable?
 Does the Pod request any special features, for example a GPU?

 : If after this step no Nodes are left, the Pod will not be assigned to a Node and stay in "Pending" state.
 An Event is added to the Pod explaining why scheduling failed.